Kiyashira/lolfetch/README.md

 Alternatively for other distros download install.sh from the main branch and run it on whatever distro your on.
 ## execution
 just run lolfetch and see your rainbow neofetch

+# this is still in beta somethings may not work